 Women's, Gender, and Sexuality Studies

 Women’s, Gender, and Sexuality Studies is an interdisciplinary degree program offering courses in which students work together to explore the ways that race, ethnicity, sexuality, social class, nationality, age, and ability intersect to shape gendered experience, injustice, and social change.
 Using an intersectional lens, students gain expertise in analyzing gendered social roles and the ways in which they affect personal lives, artistic expression, work, social relationships, institutional structures, the production of knowledge, and national and international political and economic relations.
-WGSS offers a BA in Women's Studies and minors in Queer Studies and Women's Studies.
+WGSS offers a BA in Women's, Gender, and Sexuality Studies and minors in Queer Studies and Women's Studies.
 For more information, consult the separate entry for “Women’s, Gender, and Sexuality Studies.”

 Preparation for Graduate Study